Occupant Handbook - 3.0 Occupancy in your residential housing unit

 Occupants are only permitted to perform maintenance to their personal vehicles on their own premises and must be performed within 24 hours.

-In choosing to make repairs to their vehicle on the premises, occupants must take proper precautions to avoid damage and to maintain the health and safety of individuals and pets.
-Please refer to section 3.12 Asphalt and concrete surfaces in this Handbook for more information.
+In choosing to make repairs to their vehicle on the premises, including separate garage, Occupants must take proper precautions to avoid damage and to maintain the health and safety of individuals, pets and environment.
+Please refer to section 3.12 Asphalt and concrete surfaces and section 3.14 Garages in this Handbook for more information.

 During such repairs, vehicles must be able to be easily moved from the driveway to allow access to emergency response teams as well as maintenance/service providers, as required.
 Vehicles in driveways cannot be left unattended with open hoods, doors, or windows, or on blocks, jacks, hoists, etc., as this could pose a health and safety risk.